 The Liberal Arts program provides courses that develop general intellectual capacities, such as reason and judgment.
 These studies encourage students to think clearly and creatively, to seek and assess information, and to communicate effectively.
 As the liberal arts are the foundation for a good education in any field, many of the courses are prerequisite for career and technical programs.
 Beyond the mission of preparing students for further education, however, the Liberal Arts program is committed to developing well-rounded individuals with the skills to face the challenges of life and to make positive contributions to society.
-The Liberal Arts Business concentration provides students exposure to business-related courses.
-Students may transfer to a business-related program at KCC at any point in this concentration's progression, or complete this AA degree and transfer to a baccalaureate program in business as well as any other baccalaureate program in which a Liberal Arts AA qualifies.
+The Liberal Arts Education concentration provides students with several courses required when transferring to baccalaureate programs in education at other UH campuses, as well as any other baccalaureate program in which a Liberal Arts A.A. qualifies.